-On-demand food delivery has brought unprecedented convenience for customers, more sales for restaurants, and has also given birth to several spin-off businesses, making it one of the most growing industries globally.
+Due to the ongoing COVID crisis and changing customer preferences, on-demand food delivery has brought unprecedented convenience for customers, better survival for restaurants, and has also given birth to several spin-off businesses, thus making it one of the most growing industries globally.
 According to statistics, revenues of the Online Food Delivery segment in Saudi Arabia are projected to reach US$1,556m in 2020.
 A cloud kitchen, also known as a ghost kitchen, dark kitchen, virtual restaurant, is a delivery-only outlet that accepts orders online, without any dine-in or takeaway facility.
 Cloud kitchens are typically located in low-cost yet high customer demand areas that help restaurant operators cut down on the overheads.
 Since the cost of rent and labor is significantly less, it gives the new and established restaurant businesses the liberty to venture into new markets and scale operations quickly.
-There are a number of cloud kitchen model that can be well suited for your restaurant’s requirements.
+The humble cloud kitchen model has now transformed into different models and each model can be well suited for your restaurant’s requirements.
 Let’s discuss them in detail below.

-Most Suitable Cloud Kitchen Model According To Your Restaurant
+Choosing The Cloud Kitchen Model According To Your Restaurant Business’ Requirement